Medical Coding Training on Updates Ensures Accuracy & Compliance Standards

 b.
 On-Demand / Online Format

 The flexible online format allows physicians, coders, and auditors to access course content and medical coding classes online from any device, on their own schedule.
-Learners obtain access to education content for up to 12 months.
+Learners obtain access to medical coding training online for up to 12 months.

 3) Train-the-Trainer Model

-Organizations often prefer to provide training to coders and physicians in-house, but lack the resources or experienced SMEs to teach in-house trainers new coding updates, best practices, or new processes in place.
+Organizations often prefer to provide training to coders and physicians in-house.
+However, they may lack the resources or experienced SMEs to teach in-house trainers new coding updates, best practices, or new processes in place.
 We provide training, teaching materials, and templates, in addition to Q&A sessions and coaching to Health System’s selected trainers.
 Training provided to all coding teams or per track, on-demand or live sessions.

 Our team of experts is happy to discuss what the best learning path is for you or your team.
-You can also review our Coding Education page for more information on these medical coding classes and additional services.
+You can also review our Coding Education page for more information on these medical coding classes, quality standards, and additional services.